smasoudrezvani/KMN_on_Iris/README.md

 # KMN_on_Iris
-In this project , After downloading Iris Dataset From kaggle.com , for begining , the KMN method is applied on the dataset and then the efficiency of clustring method is calculated import numpy as np import pandas as pd import matplotlib.pyplot as plt
+#In this project , After downloading Iris Dataset From kaggle.com , for begining , the KMN method is applied on the dataset and then the efficiency of clustring method is calculated.
+print(/n)

+import numpy as np
+import pandas as pd
+import matplotlib.pyplot as plt